OpenTranslationBible/open-bible/en-GB/36.Zephaniah/md/zephaniah-03.md

 ## Zephaniah 3:4

-> Her prophets are insolent, treacherous men;
+> Her prophets are arrogant, deceitful men;
-> Her priests have profaned the sanctuary,
+> Her priests have desecrated the sanctuary,
-> They have done violence to the Law.
+> They have violated the Law.

 ## Zephaniah 3:5